singledigit/devops-bootcamp/configuration/keypair.md

 5. In the *Create Key Pair* enter a name of your choice for the *Key Pair Name*
 6. Click *Create*

 **Take note, a file will be downloaded *yourkeyname.pem*.
-This file is required to remotely connect to any instances create
+This file is required to remotely connect to any instances created in this lab.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODcwNDY2MTc5LDE3MDg4Nzc5MzUsOTUzMD
+eyJoaXN0b3J5IjpbNTgyODcwOTc1LDE3MDg4Nzc5MzUsOTUzMD
 Y4MDUyXX0=
 -->